 Multi-year funding package

 If you apply to the History of Science, Medicine, and Technology (HSMT) PhD degree program without external or self-funding and are accepted, you will be offered a multi-year support package, which begins in your first year.
 The details of our support guarantees may vary by funding source, field of study, and other circumstances, and the guarantee is, of course, contingent on satisfactory progress and performance.
-Most of our support packages offer five years of support and begin with a fellowship year from the UW–Madison Graduate School, generously funded by the Wisconsin Alumni Research Foundation.
-Our most distinguished packages include two years of fellowships:
+Most of our support packages offer six years of support and begin with a fellowship year from the UW–Madison Graduate School, generously funded by the Wisconsin Alumni Research Foundation.
+Our most distinguished packages include two fellowship years:

 Additional years of guaranteed funding will come from employment as teaching assistants or project assistants or additional fellowships.